Coffeelot/cw-gearbox/README.md

 # cw-gearbox
 Add manual gearing to you vehicles.

+Default buttons are R and Q, so you might need to rebind some stuff or change these.

 ### Key Features:

 - Manual Gear Controls: Take full control of your vehicle's gears, enhancing realism and immersion.